exilesprx/postgres-upgrader/README.md

 1. Analyze your Docker Compose configuration using `docker compose config`
 2. Interactively prompt you to select a service and volumes
 3. Access resolved environment variables for credentials
+4. Collect baseline database statistics for verification
-4. Perform complete PostgreSQL upgrade workflow (backup, stop, update, rebuild, restart)
+5. Perform complete PostgreSQL upgrade workflow with data verification:
+   - Create backup and verify integrity
+   - Stop, update, rebuild, and restart PostgreSQL service
+   - Import data and verify successful restoration

 ### Example Output